m3zh/inception/README.md

 ### How to write the docker-compose.yml
 ### How to write the Dockerfile

+## Debugging
+Do not build from the docker-compose file.
+Go to each single container folder (eg srsc/requirements/mariadb) and run `docker build .`

 ## Errors and solution
 1. `Error starting userland proxy: listen tcp4 0.0.0.0:3306: bind: address already in use`
 Use `netstat -tulpn` on the terminal to get the PID